-Air Fuel Ratio Imbalance Monitor
+Air Fuel Ratio Imbalance Monitor - 02 Sensor Monitor

 The Air Fuel Imbalance Monitor is designed to monitor the cylinder-to-cylinder air fuel imbalance per engine bank.
 When an Air Fuel (A/F) imbalance is present, the front UEGO signal becomes noisier.
 The monitor uses the high frequency component from the UEGO signal as an indicator of A/F imbalance.
+The UEGO signal may be either voltage or lambda, depending on the sensor ASIC being used.

 "Hash" is the difference between two consecutive front UEGO voltage samples.
 The UEGO signal is monitored continuously and a differential or "hash" value is continuously calculated.
 When the hash is below a threshold, it is indicative of normal operation.
-If the hash exceeds the threshold, an A/F imbalance is assumed which increments a hash error counter.
-The counter accumulates hash during series of calibratable rpm windows.
-Typically, a single window consists of 50 engine revolutions.
-A total rpm window counter calculates number of completed rpm windows.
-Monitor completion typically requires 30 rpm windows.
+If the hash exceeds the threshold, an A/F imbalance is assumed.
+The hash is accumulated (summed) over a calibratable period, typically 50 engine cycles.
+This period is referred to as a window.

+Monitor completion requires each speed load cell to acquire a calibratable number of data windows.
+There are up to three speed load cells.
+Typically, each cell must acquire 30 data windows.
+In addition, the total number of data windows for all the cells must be larger than a calibration value that is normally set to 20% larger than the sum of the minimum number of windows for each cell.
+For example, if three speed load windows are used, and each requires a minimum of 30 data windows, then the calibration for the total number of windows would be set to 3301.2 = 108 data windows.

 When the monitor completes, an A/Fuel imbalance index is calculated.
 The monitor index is defined as the ratio of the failed rpm windows over the total rpm windows required to complete monitor.
+An index is calculated for each of the speed load cells being used.
+The final index for each engine bank is a weighted average of each of the three cell indices.
 If the monitor imbalance ratio index exceeds the threshold value, an A/F imbalance DTC is set.